 Stirling Machinery has entered into partnership with CLTP Tasmania for Australia’s first plantation hardwood CLT (cross laminated timber) plant.
 The plantation will be constructed in Tasmania’s north-west industrial centre of Wynyard by the end of 2019.

-This partnership is exciting for all involved, especially Stirling Machinery, who are a timber manufacturing company located in Queensland.
+This partnership is exciting for all involved, especially Stirling Machinery, who are a timber machinery company located in Queensland.
 The business was selected by CLTP Tasmania to supply machinery for stage 1 of the project.
 Since the partnership signed, Stirling Machinery has collated the machines required including, cross-lamination timber building systems, CNC to specification cutting and glue lamination, and finger jointing lines.

 Stirling Machinery MD Craig Honeyman is delighted to be on-board the project and says, “It’s going to bring huge benefits to this regional community, and it will reinvigorate the manufacturing industry.
 Our partnership with CLTP Tasmania is important not just to us but to investment in Australian business as well.”